reyadrian/dockerize-laravel-5.7/README.md

    ![Image of docker view](/docker-images-view.png)

-3. Create a directory/folder for the laravel application (this will be the directory for the laravel files)
+3. Create a directory for the laravel application (this will be the directory for the laravel files)

 4. Unzip or clone laravel repo inside your newly created folder.
 ```